jachiang/LibbitcoinDocumentation/P2WSH.md

 script::create_endorsement(sig1, my_secret_segwit1, witness_script, tx,
     input0_index, 0x01, script_version::zero, satoshi_amount_in);
 ```

 The `script::create_endorsement` method will serialise the sighash according to the `script_version` argument.
 For segwit inputs, this argument will be set to `script_version::zero` in order for the correct sighash algorithm to be applied.

 ### P2WSH Witness

-Once the signature `endorsement` object is created, the witness object of the transaction must be populated with the required signatures and 2-of-3 multisig script used in our example.
+Once the signature `endorsement` object is created, the witness object of the transaction can be populated with the required signatures and the 2-of-3 multisig script used in our example.

 Note that we add an additional empty `data_chunk` to represent the leading 0 required for multisig unlocking scripts.
 Once the `witness` object is serialised, each `data_chunk` entry will be prepended with a single-byte length prefix to each `data_chunk` in its stack.
-The leading empty `data_chunk` will be serialised to `OxOO`, which is what we need for our multisig unlocking script.
+The leading empty `data_chunk` will be serialised to `OxOO`, since it has a length of zero, resulting in a single zero byte we need to lead our multisig unlocking script.

 ```c++
 // Create Witness